giantswarm/docs/src/content/tutorials/fleet-management/deletion-prevention/index.md

   version: ""
 ```

-After applying the config map change on the management cluster, you should see the deletion prevention label on certain resources such as the `Cluster` object.
+After applying the ConfigMap change on the management cluster, you should see the deletion prevention label on certain resources such as the `Cluster` object.

 ## Creating a managed app with deletion prevention